-- Notice of any upcoming community outreach meetings will be made no later than 30 days prior to the meeting. - Notice of the opening of a new PAWF will be made within 30 days after the facility becomes operational and include the location and hours of operation of the facility, instructions on how to use the facility and information regarding how to obtain water containers (if the new facility is a water filling station). - Preparation of the notice in English and Spanish. - Content will be tailored to the purpose of the notice and clearly describe where additional information may be obtained from a program representative or website.
+- Notice of any upcoming community outreach meetings will be made no later than 30 days prior to the meeting. - Notice of the opening of a new PAWF will be made within 30 days after the facility becomes operational and include the location and hours of operation of the facility, instructions on how to use the facility and information regarding how to obtain water containers (if the new facility is a water filling station). - Preparation of the notice in English and Spanish, or other languages if determined necessary. - Content will be tailored to the purpose of the notice and clearly describe where additional information may be obtained from a program representative or website.